-Everyday Blessings, Inc. cares for up to 28 children in Thonotosassa and up to 12 children at our Sarasota location while they await permanent placement.
+Everyday Blessings, Inc. cares for up to thirty children in Lithia (formerly in Thonotosassa) while they await permanent placement.
 The children in our program range in age from newborn through 17 years old.
 They come from all economic backgrounds and ethnic groups and have been removed from their previous home due to abuse, neglect or abandonment.
 See our Board of Directors.

 Here at EBI, a strong emphasis is placed on the quality of care:

 - Caregivers live on campus full-time with children.

 - Everyday Blessings attempts to keep sibling groups together.